Havvak/RLBot-TexasRanger/README.md

 # RLBot-TexasRanger
-My custom bot made for rocket league using the rlbot framework
+My custom bot made for rocket league using the rlbot framework and gosling utils